 A new study using baited trap stations, done during winter, failed to find any California wolverines in either Sequoia or Kings Canyon National Parks in the southern Sierra Nevada.
-However, in 1980, definite wolverine tracks were seen at two locales in Kings Canyon National Park by trained wildlife biologists.
-However, tracks always count as “unverified”.
-But not to me.

 The survey utilized many trap stations set in winter for a couple of months.
 It was designed to test for wolverines persisting at very low densities.

 It failed to find any wolverines, and the researchers concluded that the California wolverine is likely extirpated from the Southern Sierra Nevada.
 Many other recent studies have also failed to find any wolverines.

 The researchers advocate that wolverines be reintroduced to the Sierras, since they seem to be absent from most of the range.

 However, in 2009, a wolverine was photographed north of Lake Tahoe by researchers studying pine martens.
 DNA analysis has subsequently shown that this animal is from the Rocky Mountains and is not a California wolverine.
 It is not known how this male wolverine got to the northern Sierra Nevada, since the nearest population is in the Snake River Valley in Idaho far to the north.

 I believe that California wolverines may continue to persist at very low levels in the Sierras.

 Wolverine sightings in California in the past tended to be concentrated in Kings Canyon and Sequoia Parks.
 This area was long held to be the last stronghold of the wolverine in California.
 Many detailed sightings were made from 1900-1930 in Sequoia National Park.
 In one, a wolverine chased two adult bears away from a horse carcass.